 In a nutshell, internet defamation lawyers must understand how to handle these new challenges that did not always exist.

 As the internet changes, laws change as well.
 As a result, a few law firms and attorneys have started focusing their practices on internet law and defamation.
-Lawyers who concentrate on this area of law remove defamatory posts, identify anonymous users, and analyze complex electronic data.
+Lawyers who concentrate on this area of law remove defamatory posts, identify anonymous posters, and analyze complex electronic data.
 They also protect the interests of their clients through litigation (and other legal means).

-Defamation Lawsuit Tip: Proving damages in a defamation lawsuit can be a challenge.
+Defamation Lawsuit Tip: Proving defamation damages in a lawsuit can be a challenge.
 If you think a defamation lawsuit may be in your future, begin documenting damages as soon as possible.
 Start with hard documentary evidence such as bank statements and legal fee invoices.
 Beyond that, record any expenses you incur to mitigate damages, medical expenses (like therapy invoices) you incurred as a result of the defamation, and lost earnings, clients, or revenue.

 Are Internet Defamation Lawyers Criminal or Civil Lawyers?